 USF embraces people of all faiths.
 Throughout the academic year, students of all religious traditions gather to examine their own values and explore new faith traditions around campus.
 University Ministry offers opportunities and information about worship in other faith traditions in this community and in the local area.
 Please visit our website for additional worship opportunities and a list of holidays from various faiths.

 All members of the University are invited and encouraged to participate as fully as possible in USF's liturgical life by serving in specific liturgical ministries.
-To get involved, please sign up here.
+To get involved in Fall 2020, please sign up.

 Lectors or readers are called forth from the community to proclaim the Word of God.

 Eucharistic Ministers are called forth from the community to distribute the Body and Blood of Christ to the faithful.